-I do solemnly swear (or affirm) that my name is ; that my date of birth is ; that I am registered and qualified to vote in County, Florida; that I am registered in the Party; that I am a qualified voter of the county; and that I have not voted in this election.
-I understand that if I commit any fraud in connection with voting, vote a fraudulent ballot, or vote more than once in an election, I can be convicted of a felony of the third degree and fined up to \$5,000 and/or imprisoned for up to 5 years
+I do solemnly swear (or affirm) that my name is \\\\; that my date of birth is \\\\; that I am registered and qualified to vote in \\\\ County, Florida; that I am registered in the \\\\ Party; that I am a qualified voter of the county; and that I have not voted in this election.
+I understand that if I commit any fraud in connection with voting, vote a fraudulent ballot, or vote more than once in an election, I can be convicted of a felony of the third degree and fined up to \$5,000 and/or imprisoned for up to 5 years.
+Further, by providing my information below, I authorize the use of e-mail, text message, and telephone call for the limited purpose of signature and ballot validation.

-to 5 years.

-(Signature of Voter)
+(Printed Name of Voter) (Signature of Voter)

 (Current Residence Address)

 (Current Mailing Address)

 (City, State, Zip Code)

-(Driver License N Number or Last Four Digits of Social Security Number)
+(Driver License Number o r Last Four Digits of Social Security Number)

+(E-Mail Address)

+(Home Telephone Number)

+(Mobile Telephone Number)

-Sworn to and su,(year)(Election Official) ubscribed before me this day of
+Sworn to and subscrib ped before me this day of

 Precinct # Ballot Style/Party Issued:

 - (4) Notwithstanding the requirements of subsections (1), (2), and (3), the supervisor of elections may, and for persons with disabilities shall, provide the appropriate provisional ballot to the voter by electronic means that meet the requirements of s.
 101.56062, as provided for by the certified voting system.
-Each person casting a provisional ballot by electronic means shall, prior to casting his or her ballot, complete the Provisional Ballot Voter's Certificate and Affirmation as provided in subsection (3). - (5) Each person casting a provisional ballot shall be given written instructions regarding the person's right to provide the supervisor of elections with written evidence of his or her eligibility to vote and regarding the free access system established pursuant to subsection (6).
-The instructions shall contain information on how to access the system and the information the voter will need to provide to obtain information on his or her particular ballot.
-The instructions shall also include the following statement: "If this is a primary election, you should contact the supervisor of elections' office immediately to confirm that you are registered and can vote in the general election." - (6) Each supervisor of elections shall establish a free access system that allows each person who casts a provisional ballot to determine whether his or her provisional ballot was counted in the final canvass of votes and, if not, the reasons why.
-Information regarding provisional ballots shall be available no later than 30 days following the election.
-The system established must restrict information regarding an individual ballot to the person who cast the ballot.
+Each person casting a provisional ballot by electronic means shall, prior to casting his or her ballot, complete the Provisional Ballot Voter's Certificate and Affirmation as provided in subsection (3). - (5) Each person casting a provisional ballot shall be given written instructions regarding the person's right to provide the supervisor with written evidence of his or her eligibility to vote and regarding the free access system established pursuant to subsection (7).
+The instructions must contain the supervisor's contact information along with information on how to access the system and the information the voter will need to provide to obtain information on his or her particular ballot.
+The instructions shall also include the following statement: "If this is a primary election, you should contact the supervisor of elections' office immediately to confirm that you are registered and can vote in the general election." - (6)(a) As soon as practicable, the supervisor shall, on behalf of the county canvassing board, attempt to notify an elector who has submitted a provisional ballot that does not include the elector's signature or contains a signature that does not match the elector's signature in the registration books or precinct register by: - 1.
+Notifying the elector of the signature deficiency by e-mail and directing the elector to the cure affidavit and instructions on the supervisor's website; - 2.
+Notifying the elector of the signature deficiency by text message and directing the elector to the cure affidavit and instructions on the supervisor's website; or - 3.
+Notifying the elector of the signature deficiency by telephone and directing the elector to the cure affidavit and instructions on the supervisor's website.